 Raised in an unconventional family steeped in generations of animal-adoring entrepreneurs and artists, Sherry’s love of animals and pursuit of creative endeavors is enduring.
-To Sherry, pets of all stripes—from lizards to horses—are cherished members of the family.
-As a child, when she wasn’t playing with her pets or seeking out the local wildlife, she was in her grandfather’s commercial illustration and photography studio as he taught her how to hold a pencil, use a camera, and process film to artistically capture the animals she loved.
+To Sherry, creatures of all stripes—from lizards to horses—are cherished members of the family.
+As a child, when she wasn’t spending time with her animals or seeking out the local wildlife, she was in her grandfather’s commercial illustration and photography studio as he taught her how to hold a pencil, use a camera, and process film to artistically capture the animals she loves.

-As the 2020 pandemic slowed the economy to a crawl, Sherry began a daily art practice of creating animal-related drawings and scratchboard engravings for some art therapy to help pass the expanding time between diminishing client work.
+During 2020, Sherry began a daily art practice of creating animal-related drawings and scratchboard engravings for some art therapy to help pass the expanding time between diminishing client work.
 She developed an insatiable itch for scratchboard.
-This unique and historied subtractive illustration technique lends itself to dramatic imagery with vivid contrasts and subtle textures requiring exceptional precision, and it quickly became her medium of choice.
-After a few weeks of enjoying her creative practice, Sherry showed a few friends her artwork—the scratchboards were a hit and Sherry received her first private pet portrait commissions.
+This unique and historied subtractive illustration technique lends itself to dramatic imagery with vivid contrasts and subtle textures requiring exceptional precision and attention to detail, and it quickly became her medium of choice.
+After a few weeks of enjoying her creative practice, Sherry showed a few friends her artwork.
+The scratchboards were a hit and Sherry received her first private pet portrait commissions.

 Sherry has continued her art education since those early days in her grandfather’s studio.
 She’s studied drawing, photography, woodcut engraving, printmaking, and sumi-e at Alexandria, VA’s Torpedo Factory, and copper oil painting at Lorton’s Workhouse Arts Center.
 Most recently, she earned a natural history illustration certificate from the University of Newcastle, EdX.
 In keeping with family tradition, Sherry’s mother (a talented professional artist) also advises Sherry in her creative work.